Home Compare EGP vs WPC

 Stability

-Both rank well on stability, but W. P. Carey Inc. still holds a clear edge.
+Both look solid on stability, though W. P. Carey Inc. still holds the stronger peer position.

 Stability — Dominant Gap